Hidden Graves Among the Strip Malls

 The Hidden Graves

-But nearby, hidden among all this blacktopped farmland, not even a mile from that new welcome sign, there’s a strange, lost, secret place that really does go back to 1750 or thereabouts.
+But nearby, hidden among all this blacktopped farmland, not even a mile from that new welcome sign, maybe a couple soccer fields away in a straight line, there’s a strange, lost, secret place that really does go back to 1750 or thereabouts.

 It’s called Old Trinity Cemetery.
 It sits right off Liberty Road, out of view, nearly lost behind another Eldersburg shopping center (the Princess Shopping Center if I'm not mistaken) with a Mexican restaurant, a place that sells mattresses, a Chinese takeout, and Rita’s.
 It’s the old burial ground that surrounded the long ago chapel.
 It was discovered and saved.
 It has friends.
 A woman named Susanna Warfield is buried there.
 Other prominent citizens are buried there.
 Holy people.
 Slaveowners.
 Children who died young.

-It’s surrounded by our current version of civilization, but it lives in another century, another time, and really another world.
+It’s surrounded by our current version of civilization, but it lives in another century and another world.

 And this Saturday was clean up day.
 And the Friends of Old Trinity Cemetery, as they do every spring, came to spruce up the grounds.